 After the armed extremist group Hamas won Palestinian parliamentary elections and established a Palestinian government in January 2006, the agreement broke down.
 The number of rockets being fired at Israeli towns from Gaza by Hamas and other armed groups – a form of attack that began in 2001 – increased considerably.
-In June 2006, Hamas forces captured Israeli soldier Gilad Shalit in a cross-border raid and held him captive in Gaza.
 In July 2007, a short-lived Palestinian unity government between Hamas and Fatah collapsed, with Hamas violently ejecting forces loyal to PA President Mahmouid Abbas and taking complete control of the Gaza Strip.

 Restrictions on borders

-Because of the threat posed by Hamas to Israel, after Hamas took control of the Gaza Strip in 2007 the Israeli government defined the Gaza Strip as a hostile entity.
-Israel acted to stop the smuggling of weapons by preventing maritime access.
+Because of the threat posed by Hamas to Israel, after Hamas took control of the Gaza Strip in 2007, Israel acted to stop the smuggling of weapons by preventing maritime access.
 It also restricted the goods that could be imported to the Gaza Strip from Israel.
 Operating the border crossings between Israel and the Gaza Strip was made more difficult by terrorist attacks by Hamas on the crossings themselves.
-Nonetheless, Israel always recognised its humanitarian responsibility in Gaza, and consistently allowed goods to enter Gaza to meet the humanitarian needs of the population.
 In May 2010 nine Turkish activists from the Islamist IHH group were killed in a confrontation with Israeli forces aboard the Mavi Marama, whilst trying to breach the maritime blockade.
 Following this incident, Israel relaxed its border policy to allow more goods to enter.
 The maritime blockade was subsequently declared legal by a UN inquiry led by former New Zealand Prime Minister Geoffrey Palmer, given the threat that Israel faces from Hamas.

 The restrictions on the movement of people and goods in and out of the Gaza Strip have severely damaged the Gaza economy, increased dependency on aid, and greatly limited the opportunities for the people living there.
 The long-term solution for Gaza is in the hands of Hamas.
 It will be difficult for Gaza to function normally so long as Hamas threatens Israeli and Egyptian security.
 If Hamas were to accept the Quartet conditions by renouncing violence, accepting previous agreements in the peace process, and recognising Israel, there would be no further need for restrictions to access and movement in Gaza.